 The fees are £9,000, tuition fee loans are available from the Student Loans Company (SLC) and currently Welsh students can receive a subsidy of £5,100 towards the fee.

 Yes.
 There is a Welsh Government Initial Teacher Training Grant that is available for some subjects/pathways.
-Each year the Welsh Government announces which subjects are eligible and the amounts that are available.
+Each year the Welsh Government announces, usually in February, which subjects are eligible and the amounts that are available.
 These bursaries can vary but are usually offered for high-priority subjects and for first class honours degrees.
-The announcement is usually made in February each year.

 Yes, you can.
 For example, if you have the right qualifications to be eligible to join the PGCE Secondary Welsh Programme, but your first class degree is in History, you would still be eligible for the ITT Grant awarded students undertaking a 'high-priority' subject.
 (For as long as Welsh remains a 'high-priority subject').

-No, we would not place you in a school that you already have links with.
-This includes schools where you have studied, undertaken work experience or where a family member works or studies.
+No, we would not usually place you in a school where you have any links including schools where you have studied, undertaken work experience or where a family member works or studies.

-The PGCE course is very intensive.
-In the university phase of the programme you can expect to be in classes all day from Monday to Friday.
-During your placements you will be expected to attend the school for the duration of the school day.
+The PGCE course is a very intensive professional programme of study.
+In the university setting you can expect to be in classes from 9am-5pm, Monday to Friday.
+During your professional teaching experiences you will be expected to attend the school for the duration of the school day.
 You may also be asked to participate in your school's extra-curricular activities such as parents evenings and staff meetings.
-Due to these long hours and the time recommended for preparation and reflection, it is not advisable to also work elsewhere at the same time.
+Due to these long hours and the time recommended for preparation and reflection, it is not advisable to work elsewhere at the same time.

 The application process for PGCE programmes works differently to that of undergraduate degrees.
 This means that there is no set application deadline.
-Each programme has a set allocation of places for which it can make offers.
+Each programme has an allocation of places for which it can make offers.
 Once all of those offers have been made, applications to that programme will close.
-For very popular programmes this can happen as early as January, others with more places to offer may remain open to new applications throughout the year.
+For very popular programmes this can happen as early as January whilst others with more places to offer may remain open to new applications throughout the year.
 You will be able to search for courses with vacancies on the UCAS Teacher Training website.